-If applicable, allowances have been made to reduce investments to their estimated recoverable value.
-The main factors for the recognized impairment were the devaluation of the Argentine peso, certain events of debt default and the de-dollarization and freezing of utility rates.
+If applicable, allowances have been made to reduce investments, where direct or indirect interest is held, to their estimated recoverable value.
+The main factors for the recognized impairment were the devaluation of the Argentine peso, lower activity expectations, events of default on certain debts and the de-dollarization and freezing of certain utility rates.